*This post contains affiliate links. You can read my full disclosure here.

 2. Do You Have Antivirus/Anti-malware Software Installed on Your Devices?

 Android users are well versed in installing Antivirus/Anti-malware software.
 Even die hard Android lovers like me will admit iOS does a great job when it comes to security.
 But, iOS users, don’t let your guard down. iPhones aren’t 100% safe from attacks.
 The majority of internet traffic comes though mobile devices.
 And, a growing number of viruses specifically target both iPhones and Android.
-Luckily there are a lot of great antivirus programs on the market for both Android and Apple devices.
-It’s worth the investment to protect yourself and your privacy.
+Malwarebytes (aff) great antivirus program.
+Best of all it’s available for Windows, Android, and Apple devices.
+There are so many expenses with college.But trust me when I say a good antivirus program isn’t an expense to ax.

 3. Are You Using a Password Generator?